Study the Scriptures

 Attend Local Events at Grace and Elsewhere

-- Join Grace's human trafficking task force Catalysts 4 Freedom.
+- Join Grace's sex trafficking task force Catalysts 4 Freedom.
 These team members use their gifts and passion to make a difference, locally and even globally.
-This group has a vision to seek justice by helping people suffering from domestic minor sex trafficking, generating awareness about the issue, and preventing future cases of human trafficking.
+This group has a vision to seek justice by helping people suffering from domestic juvenile sex trafficking, generating awareness about the issue, and preventing future cases of human trafficking.

 - Give to those organizations on the front lines locally and globally in anti-human trafficking.

 - Legislation is pending both locally and nationally around the rapidly unfolding issue of human trafficking.
 What can you do?
 Write a letter and send it to your legislators!

 - When you see someone who you are concerned may be a trafficking victim, report it immediately.
 Don't be afraid to call!
 Arizona hotline: 888-60-ALERT; U.S. hotline: 888-373-7888